Restrictions in the Workplace

 The main reform on statutory rules governing employees’ surveillance took place in 2015, when the so-called “Jobs Act” regulations came into force (these include the Legislative Decree no. 151/2015 setting forth the “new” rules on employees’ surveillance).
 These changes have modified section 4 of Law no. 300/1970 (the so-called “Workers Statute”), by loosening restrictions governing employees’ remote control, considering the technological progress and with the purpose of finding a balance between the production-related and organizational needs of the employers, on one side, and the dignity and the right to privacy of the employees, on the other side.
 In the later years, no additional main changes took place.

 Under the current legal framework, the instruments and equipment that are potentially able also to monitor employees are permitted only to the extent they are required for organizational, productive or safety reasons or for the safeguard of the company assets and provided that their use is agreed with the work council/most representative trade unions or authorized by the Labour Office depending on the specific case.
 Such rules do not apply (thus no agreement or authorization is needed) to the instruments/equipment which are used by the employees for performing the activity (e.g., laptop, mobile and e-mail) and to devices which are used by the employer to register the employees’ accesses and attendance at the workplace.
-In addition, data and information collected through such instruments/equipment can be used for all purposes related to the employment relationship provided that the employees have been adequately informed on how instruments must be used and how controls can be carried out, in compliance with data protection legislation.
+In addition, as confirmed by the Supreme Court in June 2024, data and information collected through such instruments/equipment can be used for all purposes related to the employment relationship provided that the employees have been adequately informed on how instruments must be used and how controls can be carried out, in compliance with data protection legislation.

 As the use of social media has become nearly a part of our life, there is indeed an increasing number of labour proceedings triggered by employees’ dismissals due to their comments on such platforms.
 If an employee posts a negative comment on the company, his/her colleagues, the company’s products or its customers, there is the risk that such conduct may lead to disciplinary consequences, including the termination of the employment relationship by the employer, depending on the seriousness of the misconduct.
 Indeed, the relevant assessment shall be carried out on a case-by-case basis, thus considering the specific circumstances characterizing each case.